akshatjai258/Activity-Recognition-Research-Papers/README.md

 # Activity-Recognition-Research-Papers
-Repository for collection of research papers for BTP/Explo
+Repository for collection of research papers for BTP/Explo on the Topic Activity Recognition in Videos